Message Persistence

 For more information on how to initialize PubNub with secret key, refer to Application Configuration.

-Receive Messages and Signals
+Receive messages and signals

-When a message, or signal is received by the client, it triggers a message or signal event, respectively.
-Refer to Receive Messages to learn how to act upon these events.
+When a message, or signal is received by the client, it triggers a message

-How Messages are Fetched
+How messages are fetched

 The following details explain how messages are retrieved from Message Persistence based on the start and end parameters.